-Our proprietary models quantitatively interpret the ever-changing market conditions and adjusts the portfolio by over weighting areas with the greatest probability of sucess and under weighing areas of weakness.
+Our proprietary models quantitatively interpret the ever-changing market conditions and adjust the portfolio by over weighting areas with the greatest probability of success and under weighting areas of weakness.

 The models search for confirmation among many diverse indicators.
 When they are all providing a similar message, the probability of success is much higher.
 The models’ weight-of-the evidence approach provides a historically-based perspective on current risks and rewards.

 The models provide the flexibility to seize opportunities in the marketplace in a rational, model-based, unemotional manner.